What Is Corn?

 Natives of North and South America grew corn, which they called maize.
 Europeans who came to New England learned about it and brought it back to their home countries.
 The pilgrims of Plymouth Colony and members of the Wampanoag Tribe probably ate corn at the first Thanksgiving dinner in 1621.

 Corn comes in four main types:

-The sweet corn that you eat at cookouts comes in yellow, white, or a combination of the two colors, and has a mildly sugary taste.
+The sweet corn that you eat at cookouts comes in yellow, white, or a combination of the two colors, and it has a mildly sugary taste.

 Popcorn, before you prepare it, has a soft, starchy center surrounded by a hard gold-colored shell.
-Inside it is a tiny drop of water.
+Inside is a tiny drop of water.
 When you heat popcorn in a pan or in your microwave, the moisture inside gives off steam.
-Pressure from the steam builds to the point where the kernel explodes, and the center opens up into a fluffy white nugget.
+Pressure from the steam builds to the point where the kernel explodes, and the center opens into a fluffy white nugget.

 Flint or Indian corn is harder than sweet corn.
 It comes in red, white, blue, black, and gold.
 Flint corn grows in Central and South America.
 In the U.S., we use it mainly for fall decorations.

 Dent corn, which comes in white and yellow, has a dent in the top of each kernel.
 Its main uses are animal feed and manufactured foods, like tortilla chips and grits.

 Don't let the sweet taste fool you.
 Choosing corn and whole-grain corn products -- rather than food that has processed white flour -- can lead to better gut health and help lower your chances of getting diseases like cancer, heart disease, and type 2 diabetes.